threefoldtecharchive/info_manual3/wiki/tfchain/farming_policies.md

 ## Creating a Policy

-A council member can create a Farming Policy in the following way:
+A council member can create a Farming Policy (DAO) in the following way:

 1: Open [PolkadotJS](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftfchain.grid.tf#/council/motions) apps on the corresponding network and go to `Council`
 2: Create a council motion (proposal).
 Click on `Propose motion`
 3: Now select the account to propose from (should be an account that's a council member).
+4: Select as proposal `dao` -> `propose`
-4: Select a threshold (amount of council members to approve the motion)
+5: Set a threshold (amount of farmers to vote)
-5: As action, select `tfgridModule` -> `createFarmingPolicy` and fill in all the fields.
+6: Select an actions `tfgridModule` -> `createFarmingPolicy` and fill in all the fields.
+7: Create a forum post with the details of the farming policy and fill in the link of that post in the `link` field
+8: Give it some good description.
+9: Duration is optional (by default it's 7 days)
-6: If all the fields are filled in, click `Propose`.
-Now other council members can vote, if there are enought votes, the proposal should be closed.
+10: If all the fields are filled in, click `Propose`.
+Now Farmers can vote, if there are enough votes, the proposal should be closed.
 This `Close` action will show in the UI once there are enough votes.

 All (su, cu, nu, ipv4) values should be expressed in units USD.
 Minimal uptime should be expressed as integer that represents an percentage (example: `95`).